dragonscypher/Cancer-Sleuth/README.md

 In our quest, we delve into several models, each offering a unique perspective on the data:

 - **Decision Tree Classifier**: A fundamental yet powerful model that makes decisions based on the data's attributes.
+The implementation includes parameter tuning using cross-validation to achieve the best possible results.
 - **K-Nearest Neighbors (KNN)**: This model predicts the classification of a sample based on the majority vote of its neighbors.
+Various distance metrics are evaluated to determine the most effective combination for the data.
 - **Support Vector Machines (SVM)**: A robust algorithm that finds the hyperplane which best separates the data into classes.
 - **Naive Bayes Classifier**: A probabilistic model that applies Bayes' theorem with the assumption of independence between the features.